Archive of the Mendocino Heritage Artists

 Two and a half years later Stevenson ended his formal education, and married briefly.
 He found work in a series of art-related jobs that were far from his dream of life as an artist, as an apprentice stained glass church window designer (Paine-Speyers factory) in Patterson, New Jersey, as an attendant and art therapist in a mental hospital in Hartford, Connecticut, and as an advertising artist for department stores in Dallas and New York City.

 Stevenson moved to San Francisco in 1954 to work for the commercial advertising agency Wyatt & Welsh.
-Two years later he was self-employed, still in San Francisco, in demand as a muralist and portrait painter.
+Two years later he was still in San Francisco, self-employed, and in demand as a muralist and portrait painter.

 The Artist Finds His Way Home